The World Food Prize Foundation

 12:30 p.m.

-Luncheon Keynotes and the Robert D. Ray Iowa SHARES Humanitarian Award Presentation
+Luncheon Keynote and the Robert D. Ray Iowa SHARES Humanitarian Award Presentation

 Mashal Husain | President, World Food Prize Foundation